AgardianDevelopment/Heimdall/README.md

 ## Features

-- Setting a custom prefix
+- Setting a custom prefix.
+- Starring and unstarring messages via reaction or command.
-- Setting custom channels for server-logs and annoucements.
+- Setting a custom emoji for reactions.
-- Starboard features with moderation capabilities.
+- Setting a custom starboard channel.
+- Deleting messages from the starboard in case of abuse.
+- Viewing the people who starred a message.
-- Adding postive reputation to users.
+- Adding positive reputation to users.
 - Viewing local and global stars and reputation.
 - Blacklisting people from using the starboard or adding reputation.
 - Moderation tools to help kick some ass when needed.